rsyncOSX/RsyncOSX_archived/README.md

 - check for TCP connectivity by utilizing [SwiftSocket](https://github.com/swiftsocket/SwiftSocket), some functions require connections to remote servers
 - execute pre and post shellscripts by utilizing John Sundell´s [ShellOut](https://github.com/JohnSundell/ShellOut)
+- utilizing John Sundell´s [Files](https://github.com/JohnSundell/Files) for reading files and catalogs

-Both are available as source code and automatically included as part of building RsyncOSX.
+All three are available as source code and automatically included as part of building RsyncOSX.

 ### Scheduling